ssohail123/monitoringwithprometheus/readme.md

-Here's the updated README with instructions to configure the Alertmanager with your email settings:

----

 # Node.js Application, Kubernetes Cluster, and Node Monitoring with Prometheus and Grafana

 This project demonstrates a comprehensive monitoring setup for a Node.js application deployed on a Kubernetes cluster.
 Using Prometheus and Grafana, we monitor application metrics, Kubernetes cluster health, and node performance.
 Alerts are configured to notify about critical conditions, such as high CPU usage and pod restarts.